SimulatedGREG/electron-vue/docs/en/webpack-configurations.md

 # Webpack Configurations

 electron-vue comes packed with three separate webpack config files located in the `.electron-vue/` directory.
 Aside for the optional use of the `web` output, both `main` and `renderer` are similar in setup.
-Both make use of `babel-preset-env` to target `node@7` features, removing the need to transpile completely to ES5, and treat all modules as `externals`.
+Both make use of `babel-preset-env` to target `node@7` features and only polyfill what's needed, use `babili`, and treat all modules as `externals`.

 ### `.electron-vue/webpack.main.config.js`